-- support the staff by implementing the policy and by setting the standards of behaviour. - implement this policy consistently throughout the school, and to report to governors, when requested, on its effectiveness. - ensure the health, safety and welfare of all children in the school. - maintain record of all reported serious incidents. - issue suspensions to individual children for serious acts of misbehaviour and for repeated or very serious acts of anti-social behaviour.
+- support the staff by implementing the policy and by setting the highest of expectations regarding standards of behaviour. - implement this policy consistently throughout the school, and to report to governors, when requested, on its effectiveness. - ensure the health, safety, welfare and emotional well-being of all children and staff in the school. - maintain record of all reported serious incidents. - ensure carefully structured routines, consistent adult support and a calm, predictable and peaceful learning environment is in place to ensure all pupils access education effectively. - issue suspensions to individual children for serious acts of misbehaviour and for repeated or very serious acts of anti-social behaviour.
 The Headteacher may permanently exclude a child.